activegenerator/laravel/README.md

 ## All options on the yaml file

-All fields are optional except for fields with ```# Mandatory```.
-The other fields will be inferred by naming-convention unless explicitly specified.
+All properties are optional except for props with ```# Mandatory```.
+The other props will be inferred by naming-convention unless explicitly specified.

 ```yml
 Product: